andrasq/node-qibl/README.md

 Changelog
 ---------

-- 1.20.1 - fix getConfig to not expose the _merge method
+- 1.20.1 - fix getConfig to not expose the _merge method,
+           fix tmpfile to exit on sighup/int/term, and do nothing on sigquit
 - 1.20.0 - new forEachProperty, hashToMap, mapToHash, new undocumented makeIteratorPeekable
 - 1.19.4 - fix walktree 'visit' to not iterate strings, fix retry timeout and timeout error return
 - 1.19.2 - faster diffarray